Collective formation of misfit dislocations at the critical thickness for equilibrium nanowire heterostructures: Plastic Strain Relaxation

-Our simulations were carried out using the model shown in figure \ref{fig:3}a (interface width $125\nano\meter$, channel length $4\micro\meter$), with 'transverse' dislocations as equidistantly spaced 'additional' planes in the substrate and buffer.
-This time the orientation was chosen with $\langle110\rangle$ along the NW axis and \{111\} type side facets (see figure \ref{fig:1}a) .
+As seen in figure \ref{fig:2}a-c, a small region around the dislocation cores becomes very highly strained.
+As a result, the elastic theory employed for evaluation of the SED is locally no longer valid, and an alternate method is needed if one wishes to evaluate the strain energy included in regions near the dislocations.
+We are concerned with the total strain energy in the transport channel (NW), which comprises by far the dominant energy contribution compared to the buffer and substrate.
+In order to evaluate the 'invalid regions' mentioned above, we modify the 'Volterra method'\cite{Merwe} or 'empirical method'\cite{HirthLothe}, excluding slightly larger cylindrical cores of radius $r_{core}=|\vec{b}|/2$, with $\vec{b}$ being the Burger's vector, arguing that the dominant energy contribution inside this range is due to the rearrangement of chemical bonds.
+We account for these bonds by adding an energy per unit dislocation length from the melting approximation given as $E_{m} = G b^{2}/2\pi$ where $G$ is the shear modulus of the transport channel, in this case InAs.
+This is likely an overestimate of the dislocation line energy density, which we will reflect upon below.
+Our simulations were carried out using models of the type in figure \ref{fig:3}a (interface width $125\nano\meter$, channel length $4\micro\meter$), with 'transverse' dislocations as equidistantly spaced 'additional' planes in the substrate and then buffer.
+The orientation was chosen with $\langle110\rangle$ along the NW axis and \{111\} type side facets (see figure \ref{fig:1}a).
 The material composition of the buffer was varied with corresponding changes in material parameters according to Vegard's Law, and chosen to emulate mismatches from 1\% to 4\% corresponding to InAs on In$_{x}$Ga$_{1-x}$As with $x$ between $0.86$ and $0.44$.
-In all cases the composition within each region (substrate, buffer, NW) was chosen as spatially uniform for simplicity.
-The height of the thin film was varied (akin to the method employed for figure \ref{fig:1}d) to emulate different stages of approximate layer-by-layer growth throughout.
-We are concerned with the total strain energy in the transport channel (NW), which comprises by far the dominant energy contribution compared to the buffer and substrate.
-In order to evaluate the 'invalid regions' mentioned above, we modify the 'Volterra method' by excluding slightly larger cylindrical cores of radius $r_{core}=|b|/2$, with $b$ being the Burger's vector, arguing that the dominant energy contribution inside this range is due to the rearrangement of chemical bonds.
-We account for these bonds by adding an energy per unit dislocation length from the melting approximation given as $E_{m} = G b^{2}/2\pi$ where $G$ is the shear modulus of InAs.
+In all cases the composition within each region (substrate, buffer, NW) was chosen as spatially uniform for simplicity, and the distribution of dislocations as equidistant to simulate an equilibrium layer-by-layer growth as opposed to e.g. island growth.
+The thickness of the thin film was varied (akin to the method employed for figure \ref{fig:1}d) to emulate different stages of approximate layer-by-layer growth throughout.